-The reason I’m mentioning it now is because I got a message earlier from an extremely successful BTL landlord (way more successful and experienced than me.
-Probably not as sexy or smart, though).
-This is what he sent me:
+I received an email earlier today from an extremely successful BTL landlord (evidently way more successful and experienced than myself.
+Probably not as sexy or smart, though):

 I own about 70 properties, about 20 where I live.
 Most are managed for me.
 Is there benefit in doing myself, in your opinion?

 Are there benefits of fully managing a large property portfolio?

 Hell yeah.
 There are potentially several benefits, but whether you’ll appreciate those benefits will depend on what type of person you are.